ywi/lockoutsharing/README.md

 <details>
 <summary><strong>🟢 When are you online?</strong></summary>
 <br>
-You can also simply check if I'm online through the member list of any in-game community.<br>
+I’m online most of the time.
+You can also check my status anytime through the member list of any in-game community.<br>
 <img src="https://github.com/user-attachments/assets/739ef402-e230-4c20-b69f-da5ba4762c6f">
 </details>